Initiating Portfolios in Your School

 complete within the subject areas during their school career.

-Now that you have established the purpose of the portfolio…
+established the purpose of the portfolio…

 How does your current curriculum align with the ICT standards